Corbeno/Idleon-Api-Downloader/README.md

 If you are having issues directly following an update to Idleon, chances are that I'm already working on the fix.
 Please be patient, but still feel free to message me or create a Github issue if you would like!

+If you use multiple accounts, you might need to play on a character, go back to the character selection screen, then reload the page before the extension will work.
+This occurs as there is a bug with switching accounts and save data in the game itself.

 # "How can I help?"

 I put this project on Github for a reason!
 This is my first project with web development, so things are pretty sloppy in that area.
 If you think you can contribute in any way, please feel free to make a pull request!
 It would be much appreciated!